TheHobbitDebugger/Vim-Cheatsheet/README.md

-Comprehensive Vim Cheatsheet commands list
+Comprehensive Vim Cheatsheet commands list and cheatsheet for fast consultation